 Yes, a cat’s butthole can be sticky.
-A furry kitty cat has the benefit of their natural clothing (fur) to cover it up but a Sphynx is naked.
-However, a naked butt doesn’t get feces caught in the fur, making it much easier to clean.
-Any stickiness on a Sphynx kitty cat’s butt is usually oil from their skin and saliva from their self-cleaning habits.
+A furry cat has the benefit of their natural clothing (fur) to cover it up, but a Sphynx is naked.
+However, a bare butt doesn’t get feces caught in the coat, making cleaning much more straightforward.
+Any stickiness on a Sphynx cat’s butt is usually oil from their skin and saliva from their self-cleaning habits.

 Amazon has a bunch of wipes to choose from and just like with babies, unscented and sensitive skin wipes are idea.
 For more information on the Sphynx cat supplies you will need, check out our Essential Checklist For Sphynx Cat post.